 1. Channels Are Unified — No More Voice/Chat/Email Divide

 Customers have come to expect a unified front where they can experience a smooth customer service experience even when they switch between communication channels.

 This level of flexibility requires agents to be well versed in all mediums, with all queries and interactions visible in one place.
-As such, a unified call centre software solution will be crucial to achieving this kind of fluidity.
+As such, a unified call center software solution will be crucial to achieving this kind of fluidity.

 2. Call Centres Will Be Relied on as a Last Resort

 Our generation is tech-savvy and capable of doing their research.
 Millennials have shown time and again that where IT or product maintenance is concerned, they’re more than capable of finding a solution themselves.
 As such, call centres providing technical support might only be contacted as a last resort, and it won’t be sufficient to tell customers to turn their device off and on again.

 Instead, call centres will need to provide real specialists who treat customers as capable of finding and accessing advanced solutions.

 In recent years, artificial intelligence (AI) has given call centres a new lease of life.
 With voice bots now handling simple customer interactions and routing queries to the right agents, with the help of AI you can undoubtedly enhance customer satisfaction.
 AI technology is evolving at a rate of knots, so in the future, we can expect chatbots to recognise customers by their voice, determine their satisfaction level and identify them securely to avoid fraud and info leaks.

 Primarily, AI is essential for streamlining a busy call centre and making the customer journey as efficient as possible (this should save time on both ends and consequently, protect revenue).